-In this short guide, we look at how Hemp rates amongst different measures to see how sustainable and eco friendly it really is.
+In this short guide, we look at how Hemp rates in terms of sustainability and eco friendliness according to different measures.

 Summary – How Sustainable & Eco Friendly Is Hemp For Clothing, Fabric & Textiles?

-Growing hemp is fairly sustainable and eco friendly because it usually doesn’t need as much water as other crops like regular cotton, and it needs few pesticides compared to other fibres like regular cotton.
+Growing hemp is sustainable and eco friendly in a number of ways because it usually doesn’t need as much water or pesticides as other crops like regular cotton.

 It’s also renewable, good for the soil, and is good at sequestering carbon dioxide from the atmosphere.